-These policies cover the most common risks of renovation and remodeling.
+These insurance policies cover the most common risks of renovation.

-This policy covers basic renovation risks, such as a client tripping on unfinished flooring.
-Bundle with commercial property insurance for savings in a business owner's policy (BOP).
+A general liability policy covers basic third-party risks, such as a customer tripping over home improvement materials.
+Bundle it with commercial property insurance for savings in a business owner's policy (BOP).

-Most states require workers' comp for interior construction businesses that have employees.
+Most states require workers' comp for renovation and home remodeling businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-This policy helps pay for repair or replacement of a remodeler’s saws, drills, hammers, shop vacuums, and other tools if they are lost, stolen, or damaged.
+This policy helps pay for repair or replacement of a remodeler’s saws, drills, hammers, shop vacuums, and other tools and equipment.
+It's a type of inland marine insurance.

 Professional liability insurance helps cover legal costs related to a renovation business's work performance, such as failure to meet a deadline.
 It's also called errors and omissions insurance (E&O).